Shin guards

 Every kickboxer – from absolute beginner to professional fighter – wears shin guards during training.
 Otherwise, it is impossible to keep training and make progress without constant injuries and wounds.

-Kickboxing and thai boxing matches are without guards (except for youth), but training is always done with shin protection.
+Matches in kickboxing and thai boxing are without guards (except for youth), but during training shin protection is always worn.
 Sometimes even with extra protection to avoid last-minute aches and injuries.

 How should kickboxing shin guards fit?